fonske/SMA-Modbus-energy-management-system/README.md

 My system is a work in progress and I am always trying to improve it.
 This means that adjustments will still occur.
 I started this back in 2022 - ...

 You are free to use the code in this project as inspiration, but you remain responsible yourself for what you do with it and for your own system.
-I am in no means liable for mistakes or damage to you own system.
+I am in no means liable for mistakes or damage to your own system.

 Features in this Release 1.0: